waragamiP/COM3D2.Pregnancy.Plugin.dll-on-going-/README.md

 I took some ideas from AddYotogiSlider of asyetriec.
 Thanks to asyetriec.
 Just started a few days ago.

+On going:

+Better visual for pregnancy.(plan to learn something from shapekey)

 For my next plan:

 A realistic detailed period based fetility rate change.

-Better visual for pregnancy.(plan to learn something from shapekey)

 What happens in the end.
 A real birth scene seems too difficult for me.